Omicron subtype BA.2: Immunology comments on first vaccination data

-Not much is known about the new omicron subtype BA.2, but experts fear that BA.2 is more contagious than the previously dominant subline BA.1.
+Not much is known about the new omicron subtype BA.2, but experts fear that BA.2 is more contagious than the previously dominant BA.1 sublineage.
 But what about vaccination protection?

 Munich – First delta, then omicron and now a new omicron subtype.
 The new coronavirus sub-variant BA.2 is already spreading in some countries.
 According to the Statens Serum Institut (SSI), the BA.2 subtype is responsible for almost every second detected corona case in Denmark.
 The new sub-variant, which should possibly be even easier to transfer, is also spreading in Germany.